scarlet-thighed-dacnis-1600

 Scarlet-thighed Dacnis

-Appearance: The Scarlet-thighed Dacnis is a small, strikingly colorful bird native to Central and South America.
+Appearance: The Scarlet-thighed Dacnis is a small, strikingly colorful bird.
 Males and females have distinct plumage: Vivid turquoise-blue plumage with striking, bright scarlet thighs.
 The wings, tail, and back are black, creating a striking contrast.
 The females are not as vividly colored as the males.
 They have a more subdued greenish or duller blue plumage with yellowish or greenish underparts and do not display the scarlet thighs.
 Both sexes have a short, conical bill that is suitable for their diet.

-Habitat: The Scarlet-thighed Dacnis is typically found in humid tropical forests, including both lowland and montane regions.
-They inhabit areas from sea level up to about 2,000 meters in altitude.
-These birds are commonly seen in forest edges, secondary growth, and plantations.
+Habitat: The Scarlet-thighed Dacnis is found in humid tropical forests, including both lowland and montane regions.
+They inhabit areas from sea level up to about 2,000 m in altitude.
+These birds are seen in forest edges, secondary growth, and plantations.

 Conservation Status: The Scarlet-thighed Dacnis is classified as "Least Concern" by the IUCN.